 The referral may be made verbally or in writing.
 A written request for a special education evaluation is not required by IDEA or Brazos ISD.
-Written referrals should be directed to the District's Director of Special Education or to Educational Diagnostician.
-Any employee of the District receiving a verbal or written referral should communicate the referral to the Special Education Director.
-District staff should make any referrals for special education in writing to the Special Education Director.
+Written referrals should be directed to the District's Director of Special Education or to the campus counselor.
+Any employee of the District receiving a verbal or written referral should communicate the referral to the Director of Special Education.
+District staff should make any referrals for special education in writing to campus counselor.

-How should the District respond when it receives a referral for special education?
+1.4 How should the District respond when it receives a referral for special education?

-Referrals should be considered by the Educational Diagnostician or other qualified professional, as outlined below, to determine whether there is reason to suspect that the student has a disability and is in need of special education and related services.
-Each campus should have a designated staff member responsible for receiving referrals from the Educational Diagnostician.
-All referrals should be forwarded to Educational Diagnostician.
-If a parent or legal guardian makes a referral to a general education teacher, a paraprofessional or campus office staff, the parent should be directed to Educational Diagnostician on the student's campus who is responsible for receiving referrals.
+Referrals should be considered by the Director of Special Education or other qualified professional, as outlined below, to determine whether there is reason to suspect that the student has a disability and is in need of special education and related services.
+Each campus should have a designated staff member responsible for receiving referrals from the campus referral team.
+All referrals should be forwarded to Director of Special Education.
+If a parent or legal guardian makes a referral to a general education teacher, a paraprofessional or campus office staff, the parent should be directed to the counselor on the student's campus who is responsible for receiving referrals.

-If a parent, legal guardian or adult student verbally requests a special education evaluation, the District staff who received the verbal request should report the request to Educational Diagnostician or the aforementioned designated staff for the student's home campus.
-The Educational Diagnostician or designated staff should contact the requestor either by telephone or via email to gather more information about the request.
+If a parent, legal guardian or adult student verbally requests a special education evaluation, the District staff who received the verbal request should report the request to the campus counselor or the aforementioned designated staff for the student's home campus.
+The campus counselor or designated staff should contact the requestor either by telephone or via email to gather more information about the request.